lverwimp/tf-lm/README.md

 # Contact

-If you have any questions, mail to lyan.verwimp@esat.kuleuven.be.
+If you have any questions, mail to lyan.verwimp [at] esat.kuleuven.be.